webiny/docs.webiny.com/docs/guides/headless-nextjs-tutorial.md

 You also need to know your API's url.
 You receive it when running `yarn webiny deploy api` and it can also be found int your AWS Management Console.

-Finally, install create-next-app using `npm install -g @create-next-app/core`.
-We will use it to create our Next.js Blog.

 ## Creating a Blog Post model in Headless CMS

 Run the `admin` app and navigate to **Headless CMS > Content Models > Models**.
 I will use the default `production` environment.